ajit010/Az-104-9-12-dec/README.md

         sudo systemctl status apache2

-        >> IT will display "running" status ..
+        It will display "running" status ..

   8. Visit the ip-address of Linux-Vm to check apache2 default webapge ...